Marketing data management

 Step 1: Setting up a Data Integration account

-- Log in to Snowsight and navigate to Data Products > Partner Connect.
+- Log in to "Snowsight" and navigate to Data Products > Partner Connect.

-- Search for Data Integration.
+- Find for Data Integration.

 - Click Connect and Activate.
-The Data Integration console prompts you to create your account and set a password for use with Data Integration.
+The Data Integration Console prompts you to create your account and set a password for use with Data Integration.
 This action sets up both your Data Integration account and the Snowflake target connection.

 - Open a new SQL worksheet in Snowsight.

-- Run the following SQL query in the Snowflake console:
+- Run the following SQL query in the Snowflake Console:

 begin;